 Ok a Bonus Tip!
 Why YES you can!
 If you find you are struggling with centering designs you can do a trial run on paper first.

-- Create a same exact size and shape template of your blank and make it a cut file
+- Create the same exact size and shape template of your blank and make it a cut file

 - Add your design and attach it to the blank template as a “draw” file.